kaszarobert/hedgelib_docker/README.md

-# hedgelib_docker
+# HedgeLib Docker

-A simple Docker image that contains [HedgeLib](https://github.com/Radfordhound/HedgeLib)https://github.com/Radfordhound/HedgeLib and [Puyo Text Editor](https://github.com/nickworonekin/puyo-text-editor)https://github.com/nickworonekin/puyo-text-editor for working with Sonic PAC files.
+A simple Docker image that contains [HedgeLib](https://github.com/Radfordhound/HedgeLib) and [Puyo Text Editor](https://github.com/nickworonekin/puyo-text-editor) for working with Sonic game based PAC (and other) files.

 Usage example: